Adding images in WordPress

-- Click Upload Files if adding a new image (or Media Library if adding an image already uploaded).
+Select Upload Files if adding a new image or Media Library to select an image which you’ve uploaded before.

-- Click Select Files and locate the file to be uploaded.
-WordPress will now import your image to it’s media library, ready to be used wherever needed.
+Click Select Files and locate the file on your computer to be uploaded.
+WordPress will now import your image to the Media Library.

 Add Media dialog box Options

 - Title: A short text description of the image

 - Caption: Not required unless your design supports the display of image captions